 literature.
 Dr. Hanlon and the library have copies.

 AppLit: Resources for Readers and Teachers of Appalachian Literature for

 Children and Young Adults

-Other links have been provided in ANGEL to various resources.
+Other links are provided in BrightSpace to various resources.

 Use the following format if you would like to submit a proposal in writing by

 Nov.
 19, the deadline for having your topic approved.
 Even if you don't

 use this form, you should be thinking about these same aspects of your project.